HL7/fhir-pacio-rt/input/pagecontent/underlying_technologies.md

 ### Fast Healthcare Interoperability Resources

-Based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard, this implementation guide uses terminology, notations, and design principles that are specific to FHIR.
-Implementers of this specification therefore need to understand some basic information about this specification.
+Based on the [HL7® FHIR®]({{site.data.fhir.path}}index.html) standard, this IG uses terminology, notations, and design principles that are specific to FHIR®.
+Therefore, implementers of this specification need to understand some basic information about the FHIR® specification.

-Before reading this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
-Readers who are unfamiliar with FHIR are encouraged to read the following prior to reading the rest of this implementation guide.
+Before reading this IG, it’s important to be familiar with some of the basic principles of FHIR®, as well as general guidance on how to read FHIR® specifications.
+Readers who are unfamiliar with FHIR® may find reading the following information helpful prior to reading the rest of this IG.

 * [FHIR overview]({{site.data.fhir.path}}overview.html)
 * [Developer's introduction]({{site.data.fhir.path}}overview-dev.html)